 I didn’t realize how many cabinet doors and drawers there were in the front of our RV until we removed them all.

-We grabbed some booze and played a movie in the background while we primed all of the cabinets, which are mostly made of particle board and wood veneer.
+At night, we grabbed some booze and played a movie in the background while we primed all of the cabinets, which are mostly made of particle board and wood veneer.
+We had already previously lightly sanded all the cabinets and wiped them down with cleaner (I recommend using Simple Green).

 Here is our tiny kitchen during the first coat of primer.
-Not the best paint job, but it was progress in the right direction..
+Not the best paint job, but it was progressing in the right direction.
+We used primer we had grabbed from our garage before the trip, but I’d recommend buying a bonding/gripping primer, especially if painting a non-wood surface.

-We probably should have picked up quality rollers before we left on our little excursion, but instead we had to paint the first coat with brushes since the nearest hardware store had already closed for the night.
+We also should have picked up quality rollers before we left on our little excursion, but instead, we had to paint the first coat with brushes since the nearest hardware store had already closed for the night.
 We did pick up some rollers the next day though, which got a lot better coverage.

 Side note: We later decided to remove the microwave, which helped us paint a little further into the side cabinets.
 It also made it easier to install our wood backsplash, which we’ll share in a later post.

-After we brought the cabinet doors and drawers home we removed all of the hardware.
+Once we were back home from our weekend in Helen, we removed all of the hardware from the cabinets to prep them for painting.
 You may notice I had labeled everything.
 To be honest, I don’t know if this really helped all that much, but it seemed like a good idea at the time.

 We separated the hinges and screws into jars to make them easier to find later on.